-NOTE: This article is helpful for those who deal with a general slowdown.
-If you’re encountering slowdowns only while browsing, check this article.
+ⓘ Note: This article is helpful to those who deal with a general system slowdown.
+If only your browser is lagging, check out this article instead.

-2. On the left-side column, click on Preferences.
+2. On the left-side menu, click on Preferences.

 1. Restart your Mac in Safe Boot.